Platform Design When Sellers Use Pricing Algorithms

 60 Pages Posted: 21 Sep 2020 Last revised: 21 Oct 2022

 We investigate the ability of a platform to design its marketplace to promote competition, improve consumer surplus, and increase its own payoff.
 We consider demand-steering rules that reward firms that cut prices with additional exposure to consumers.
-We examine the impact of these rules both in theory and by using simulations with artificial intelligence pricing algorithms (specifically Q-learning algorithms (a common reinforcement-learning technique from the computer-science literature) to devise pricing strategies in a setting with repeated interactions, and consider the effect of platform rules that reward firms that cut prices with additional exposure to consumers.
-Overall, the evidence from our experiments suggests that platform design decisions can meaningfully benefit consumers even when algorithmic collusion might otherwise emerge but that achieving these gains may require demand-steering policies that condition on past behavior and treat sellers in a non-neutral fashion.
+We examine the impact of these rules both in theory and by using simulations with artificial intelligence pricing algorithms (specifically Q-learning algorithms (commonly used in computer science) to devise pricing strategies in a setting with repeated interactions, and consider the effect of platform rules that reward firms that cut prices with additional exposure to consumers.
+Overall, the evidence from our experiments suggests that platform design decisions can meaningfully benefit consumers, but that achieving these gains may require demand-steering policies that condition on past behavior and treat sellers in a non-neutral fashion.
 These more sophisticated policies disrupt the ability of algorithms to rotate demand and split industry profits, leading to very low prices.
 This is consistent with our theoretical results, which show that a platform can undermine collusion even when firms become infinitely patient.

 Keywords: Algorithms, artificial intelligence, collusion, platform design

 JEL Classification: K21, L00